JamesKDouglas/Sandbox/README.md

 # CodeWars

 This is just a repository to share some solutions to CodeWars.
+It contains training exercises that vary from 8 to 4 kyu.

 At the 100Devs agency we have a guideline for using the CodeWars website: If you've been working on something for over 20 minutes, look at the solution.